-(4) Provide audit trails and maintain records (manual and those in machinereadable form) necessary to evaluate system logic and to verify through transaction testing that the system is operating as desired:
+(4) Provide audit trails and maintain records (manual and those in machine-readable form) necessary to evaluate system logic and to verify through transaction testing that the system is operating as desired.

-DFARS criteria (4), requires to maintain complete and accurate records, this include contractor's historical records for all purchased and produced material.
+DFARS criterion (4) requires the contractor to maintain complete and accurate records, this includes contractor's historical records for all purchased and produced material.